rootik/RCTransmitter-USBGamepad/README.md

 # Plug-n-play USB Gamepad adapter for 6 channel RC Transmitter PPM output
- This sketch turns Arduino Leonardo (or Pro Micro) into a plug-n-play DirectX compatible USB Gamepad adapter for 6 channel RC Transmitter PPM output.
+ This sketch turns Arduino Leonardo (Pro Micro) or any other ATmega32U4 based *duino clone into a plug-n-play DirectX compatible
+ USB Gamepad adapter for 6 channel RC Transmitter PPM output.
  The adapter can be used to play FreeRider FPV (http://fpv-freerider.itch.io/fpv-freerider), aerofly RC 7 (http://www.aeroflyrc.com/) or other flight simulators.

+#Warning
+ Do not flash non ATmega32U4 MCU's with this sketch.
+It wont do any harm but will not work.

 #Features
  - 6 channels PPM input